|

 By the time of The Christ, He became everyone's God, and offered eternal life, and forgiveness of sins.
 The relationship of humans to God was that of give and take in the spirit of freewill.
 Over time, God had become forgiving, loving and magnanimous.
 In Medieval times, God was often portrayed as a king.
 This concept faded after the Middle Ages.
 God was the greatest magician above the firmament who would intervene either to punish or rescue a wayward society.

 The weakness of the Omnipotent, Omniscient concept of God is that He is still anthropomorphized.
 Due to the occurrence of bad things, this "all responsible" God is cast in a bad light and called evil as if He could be judged like a mortal.
+There is a transition from God the spiritual entity to G*D the form of reality in its natural essence.

-The Realistic Idealist equates G*D with Nature, and Reality.
+The Realistic Idealist equates G*D with Nature, and Reality

-With this concept the evolution of all that has come before, the social act of worship, and humankind's relationship to spiritualism all begin to fall into place as an evolving unity between humans and their environment.
+With the concept of G*D equated with nature and reality, the evolution of all theology that has come before, the social act of worship, and humankind's relationship to spiritualism all begin to fall into place as an evolving unity between humans and their environment.
 Then how did the first humans come to find and believe in God?
-What the Atheist says has substance and meaning, but is also a circular logic.
 To find god, one must have a definition of God in which one can believe.
-This stops many people, because they thought they knew the "true" or "real" definition of God.. but the definition of God has evolved over the centuries.
+This causes confusion among believers who think they know the "true" or "real" definition of God when the definition of God continues to evolve over the centuries.
 Some people still believe in the oldest definitions.
 Most people have some mixture of many definitions.
+Eventually the believer only has to ask of the definition they ascribe suits their needs.
+The philosophical standpoint in regard to the nature of God could be: "do you think we can really comprehend what God is with our tiny little brains?"
+Could our understanding of God change with new revelations?
+It's just our ability to define "Him" evolving?
+G*D, even as nature, is so great that actually no human brain can conceive of It.

-The recognition of G*D is important for strength of faith, humility, and the raising of children.
+The recognition of G*D is important for strength of faith, humility, and the raising of children

+The Realistic Idealist is not an anti-theist, but understands that humankind's relation to God has always reflected humankind's relation to the perceived environment and society of the time.
+Due to the strong association of anti-theism and atheism, Realistic Idealism is a "post-theistic" philosophy.
+Some might jump to the conclusion that this is elitist, and others might see it as some sort of evolutionary shortcoming, like the reduction of body hair.
 At one extreme it was believed God manipulated all worldly interactions without regard to the laws of conservation of mass, energy, momentum, and the laws of entropy and gravity.
 As we grew to understand Nature we came to realize that some things were mechanical and did not need a magic spirit to make them function.
-Technology has come so far, some mistake this for the death of God.
-At the other extreme, to the Realistic Idealist, God who is not magic, but clearly reveals his laws for us to study and to abide by.
-It is our conceit that leads us to believe that if we ignore God's laws and get into trouble, that we may whine, and flatter God, and get God to forgive us.
+Our understanding through science has come so far that some mistake this for the death of God.
+However, to the Realistic Idealist, G*D, as nature, who is not magic, will clearly reveal his laws for us to study and to abide by if we seek them.
+It is our conceit that leads us to believe that if we ignore G*D's laws and get into trouble, that we may whine, and flatter God, and get God to forgive us.
+If we are free of such conceit, and have the humility to study, work hard, and honestly, take responsibility for our own mistakes, and promote a truthful education for all who can learn, then we will prevail over our social problems.
+Man has yet to fully accept God's laws in relation to himself.

-The Realistic Idealist sees no conflict between Science and Religion, for science is the continuing discovery of G*D and His laws.
+for science is the continuing discovery of G*D and His laws

 Man clings to myth